elskorda/scifopyFinal/skeleton_code/README.md

 # Bouncing particles assignment

-# Requirements

-## Windows

-All building should be done from an Anaconda prompt.

-## Linux

-All building should be done from an Anaconda prompt with CMake and a Fortran compiler available.

-## Requirements LUNARC

-Load the following modules:

-    ml foss/2019a
-    ml Anaconda3
-    ml CMake

-# Configuring and building

-## Windows

-    configure_and_build.cmd

-This will configure and build the Fortran code and associated libraries and copy them to .\bin
+Configure and build the Fortran code and associated libraries and copy them to ./bin

-## Linux

     ./configure_and_build.sh

-This will configure and build the Fortran code and associated libraries and copy them to ./bin

-# Rebuilding

-## Windows

-    build.cmd

-This will build the Fortran code and associated libraries and copy them to .\bin

-## Linux

-    ./configure_and_build.sh

-This will build the Fortran code and associated libraries and copy them to ./bin

 # Running the Fortran code

-## Windows

-    run_fortran.cmd

-This script sets up the paths required run the Fortran code.
-Output will be a .state file.

-## Linux

-    run_fortran.cmd

-This script sets up the paths required run the Fortran code.
-Output will be a .state file.
+    ./run_fortran.sh

+# Create a F2PY interface for the Fortran code
+In a terminal run the following command:

+   f2py -m particle -c particle_driver.f90 -I./build -L./build -lpartlib

+# Script for running Python simulation code
+The following script will open a user interface to run the simulation
+    ./run_pysim.sh

 # Visualising particle movement

-Particle movement can be visualised using the particle player app.

-## Windows

-    run_player.cmd

-Reads the state file and animate the simulation steps continously.

-## Linux

     run_player.sh

 Reads the state file and animate the simulation steps continously.

-# Script for running Python simulation code

-A template for a script needed to run the Python based particle code is provided as run_pysim.cmd and run_pysim.sh.

 # Cleaning build